 - What is the turning point?
 The turning point is the moment when things irreparably changed to the closing value.

 Turning points and change are the most important part of a scene.
 Without change, the scene doesn’t have a purpose.
 The change can be in the character’s mind, their circumstances, or something else, but something important needs to change from the beginning to the end of the scene.
+This is a good example of the overall story arc.

 How big or life-shattering this change is depends on what the scene is doing — it may be a minor turning point for a minor climax in the middle of the book or the turning point of the scene may be the major turning point of your whole book.